thilaire/missionBoard/docs/io.md

 ## TM1638 boards

-The four TM1638s are chained (to save some GPIO), so it means they share the same clock and data I/O. Only the STB (Chip select) is different.
+The four TM1638s are chained (to save some GPIO), so it means they share the same clock and data I/O. Only the STB (Chip select) is different:
+- the TM Board #1 is used for the IOs of the bottom panels (toggle switch buttons, leds and counter)
+- TM Board #2 is used for
+- TM Board #3 is used for
+- TM Board #4 is used for

 | Pin description   | Name      | Connected to |